huynguyenbao/huynguyenbao.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Science, Ho Chi Minh city University of Technology, 2021 (GPA: 8.58/ 10.0)
+  * Bachelor Thesis: Image Denoising for smartphone cameras Output images can reach the same quality as current state of the art methods but processing time is faster 100 times than on mobile phone chip sets

 Work experience
 ======